Steeven9/DDM-project/README.md

 NEO4J_USERNAME
 NEO4J_PASSWORD
 NEO4J_URL (with the bolt:// prefix)
+MONGODB_URI
 HTTP_PASSWORD
 ```

 ## Docker?
 Docker!

-Create a `.env` file with the DB credentials, then build or pull the image and run it:
+Create a `.env` file with the credentials above, then build or pull the image and run it:

 `docker build ./webapp -t ddm-project` or `docker pull steeven9/ddm-project`